uvitvid2vid/academic-kickstart/content/project/9_No_subdomain/index.md

 title: 9_No_subdomain
 summary: Ablation study -- when no subdomain label
 tags:
-- Ablation study: when no subdomain label
+- Ablation -- study when no subdomain label
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).